LinhL1/Building-U-Mock-Admin-Panel/README.md

 ## Features

-- Clean, responsive layout designed to match the organization’s style and branding
+- Clean, responsive layout designed to align with the organization’s style and branding

 - Fetches user data dynamically from a public API